 Purchasing efficiency is a vital part of the B2B business process, 79 percent of companies with excellent supply chain capacities achieve revenue growth.

 Purchasing portal is an emerging trend for B2B level eCommerce companies.
 It’s a marketplace with products and services from approved suppliers.
 Purchasing portal centralizes procurement data, automates communication with suppliers, and gives a possibility to manage several offices in one place.

 The essential components of an effective portal are:

 B2C Mindset.
-An intuitive interface is one of the most important features of modern software because often training can cost substantial money and time.
+An intuitive interface is one of the critical features of modern software because training can often cost substantial money and time.
 With purchasing portal, B2B buyers expect to have the same shopping experience at work as they have in their daily life buying something online.

 Simple Integrations.
 A B2B portal should have seamless integration with a wide range of business tools, bridging company buying channels into one place and providing real-time data from accounting and ERP systems.
-Well-integrated purchasing portal can become a one-stop solution for all procurement needs of B2B owners.
+A well-integrated purchasing portal can become a one-stop solution for all procurement needs of B2B owners.

 Partner Relationships.
-For many companies interaction with suppliers and vendors is not just getting a catalog, it is a negotiation with a secure approval process.
+For many companies, interaction with suppliers and vendors is not just getting a catalog; it is negotiating with a secure approval process.
 That’s why it’s important to record all such details in the portal and make it their main communication channel.

 In 2019 companies will need to think not only about their customers but also focus on improving and automating their internal workflows.
 The main aim for 2019 is to simplify complex processes inside the company, accelerate order processing and products delivery and enhance communication with customers.